coltonTB/personal/content/resume.md

 ####Honey
 Pasadena, CA

-Full-Stack Javascript Developer
+Full-Stack Developer

 *July 2013 - May 2015*

 1. As the company's first full-time engineer, I was instrumental in rewriting the original backend to support long-term growth
 1. I worked closely with the design team to critique and develop our product and deliver a great user experience
-1. I implemented a custom front-end javascript architecture that renders efficiently on mobile and SEOs well
+1. I implemented a custom front-end javascript architecture that rendered efficiently and SEOed well

 ####Kymanox
 Durham, NC